 Large Land Birds, Pacific Northwest

-The BC Coastal Region has a very large population of common Ravens.
+The Pacific Northwest has a very large population of common Ravens.
 Their beak is thick and straight with curved tip, quite large compared to head size, They are up to 65 cm long and can have up to a 120 cm wingspan, similar in size to small hawks.
 All black bill and plumage may appear glossy or dull , All black coloration does not have any distinctive markings, but the feathers on their chin and throat are longer and shaggy.
 The tail has a clear wedge shape that is visible in flight.

 Their diet consists of human trash, bird eggs, insects, small animals, fruit.